A Novel Design for a Novel Process

 In order to be successful, each of the components must work together.
 Ultimately, the reverse auction requires information about how much bidders are willing to pay for spectrum licenses in the forward auction; and the forward auction requires information regarding what spectrum rights were tendered in the reverse auction, and at what price; and each of these depend on efficiently repacking the remaining broadcasters.

-Integration of the Reverse of Forward Auctions
+Integration of the Reverse and Forward Auctions

 The reverse and forward auctions will be integrated in a series of stages.
 Each stage will consist of a reverse auction and a forward auction bidding process, and additional stages will be run if necessary.
 Prior to the first stage, the initial spectrum clearing target will be determined.
 Broadcasters will indicate through the pre-auction application process their willingness to relinquish spectrum usage rights at the opening prices.
 Based on broadcasters’ collective willingness, the initial spectrum clearing target will be set.
 Then the reverse auction bidding process will be run to determine the total amount of incentive payments to broadcasters required to clear that amount of spectrum.
 The forward auction bidding process will follow the reverse auction bidding process.
 If the final stage rule is satisfied, the forward auction bidding will continue until there is no excess demand, and then the incentive auction will close.
-If the final stage rule is not satisfied, additional stages will be run, with progressively lower spectrum targets in the reverse auction and less spectrum available in the forward auction, until the rule is satisfied.
+If the final stage rule is not satisfied, additional stages will be run, with progressively lower spectrum targets in the reverse auction and less spectrum available in the forward auction.

 Final Stage Rule